getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( x, y, z );				// 4 5 6
 ```

 The `tmp.x` property value is assigned to the `x` variable, and likewise for `tmp.y` to `y` and `tmp.z` to `z`.

-Of course, this is generally referred to as *object destructuring assignment*, or my alternate description: *structured object assignment*.
+Manually assigning indexed values from an array or properties from an object can be thought of as *structured assignment*.
+To put this into ES6 terms, it's called *destructuring assignment*.

-ES6 introduces a destructuring syntax which eliminates the need for the `tmp` variable in the previous snippets, making them much cleaner.
+Specifically, ES6 introduces dedicated syntax for *array destructuring* and *object destructuring*, which eliminates the need for the `tmp` variable in the previous snippets, making them much cleaner.
 Consider:

 ```js
 var [ a, b, c ] = foo();